NYU Global Payment Card Policy

 This Policy is intended to ensure proper use of global Payment Cards issued by New York University as a payment method for certain eligible expenses.
 All purchases must comply with the NYU Travel and Expense Policy, and Expense Reimbursement Policy as well as applicable law and terms and conditions of the Payment Card Issuer, as well as the Cardholder Agreement in NYU Travel & Expense.
 It is the responsibility of everyone involved in the expense reimbursement process, from the individual initiating a transaction to the individual approving or processing requests for reimbursement in NYU Travel & Expense, to know and understand all applicable policies.
 See Related Policies for a list of relevant University policies, guidelines, and other documents.

 To Whom the Policy Appliestop

-The Policy applies to any member of the University community including participating Student Clubs who seek to establish, maintain, approve or conduct transactions in or through NYU Global Payment Card Accounts.
+The Policy applies to any member of the University community including participating Student Clubs who seek to establish, maintain, approve or conduct transactions in or through NYU Global Payment Card Program.

 Global Payment Card Program Manager

 The Global Payment Card Program Manager or team manages the Payment Card Program, including Payment Card issuance, reporting, analysis, maintenance, spot audits, compliance, and training.
 The role also monitors the overall performance of the program against qualitative and quantitative goals, identifies revenue and savings opportunities, validates payments, and maintains relationships with the Procurement, Accounts Payable (A/P), Financial Reporting, Tax, Legal, and Internal Audit teams to ensure that related policies are in alignment.
 The Global Payment Card Program team can be contacted at email@example.com inbox.